-2.3 Qiagen QIAgility Liquid-handling Robot
+2.4 Corbett CAS1200 Liquid-handling Robot

-This robot is used to prepare the sample mixtures required for qPCR and load them into the micro tubes used in quantitative thermal cyclers.
+This robot is used to prepare the samples mixtures required for qPCR and load them into the micro tubes used in quantitative thermal cyclers.

-2.4 BioTek Cytation3 Plate Reader
+2.5 Perkin Elmer Victor Plate Reader

 Microtitre plate readers are used for many tasks in the PC2 Lab, including quantitation of DNA/ RNA in 96-well plate format.
-Able to read samples in high density 96 and 384 well plates.
+Able to read samples in high density 384 and 1536 well plates.
 This instrument can be automated to allow samples to be read in the absence of an operator.

-- The lab is also used for the study of the role of marine viruses in coral health and adaptation to climate change. - Members of the lab have experience in the study of marine invertebrates such as sponges, corals, and crown-of-thorns starfish. - The symbiotic algal partner of many marine invertebrates, Symbiodinium, is also studied in this laboratory.
+- Microbial diversity and the study of the role of microbes in marine systems is one of the central themes of this lab. - The lab is also used for the study of the role of marine viruses in coral health and adaptation to climate change. - Members of the lab have experience in the study of marine invertebrates such as sponges, corals, and crown-of-thorns starfish. - The symbiotic algal partner of many marine invertebrates, Symbiodinium, is also studied in this laboratory.

-2.5 Beckman Avanti J-26XPI Preparative Centrifuge
+2.6 Beckman Avanti J-26XPI Preparative Centrifuge